ballyhouraobservatory/ballyhouraobservatory.github.io/_posts/2025-10-26-Generative-AI-and-Astronomy.md

 insert something here to further clarify ai changing the process not the data.
 Maybe an image

 #### Vibe coding a solution (the process)

-***My background**: I'm an amateur astronomer and a professional software engineer.
-I don't have academic qualifications in astronomy but have completed some AAVSO courses in photometry am reasonably competent in that narrow field with about 8 years experience.*

 What is Claude Code?